Year 13 thinking of HE

 - Looking for a scholarship or bursary?
 Find out who's offering funding

 - Students with special educational needs or disabilities may be able to receive Disabled Students Allowances (DSAs).
-Advice on higher education for students with disabilities, as well as many other things, is available from the Disabled Students helpline run by Disability Rights UK who also provide an email advice service
+Advice on higher education for students with disabilities, as well as many other things, is available from the Disabled Students helpline run by Disability Rights UK, which also provides an email advice service

 - If you have claimed asylum in the UK, find out about a range of help on the Student Action for Refugees (STAR) website